-Fees are listed on our website, on our booking page and posted in our office.

 -Missed appointments and late cancellations forfeit the gift certificate.

--Gift Certificates are transferable, cannot be redeemed for cash, and cannot be purchased using special promotions or discount offers.
+-Gift Certificates are transferable, but cannot be redeemed for cash, and cannot be purchased using special promotions or discount offers.

 -Refer-a-Friend to our business and receive $10 referral cash: To receive the referral cash, a new customer must fulfill their appointment and indicate who referred them on the massage intake form.
 It will be applied as a store credit good towards future services.

 -Introductory Offer: All new customers will receive a 1-hour massage for $50.
 Good for one-time use.
-Cannot be combined with other offers
+Cannot be combined with other offers.

--Discounts, coupons, donations and promotions cannot be combined, cannot be redeemed as cash, or redeemed to pay for missed appointment or late cancellation charges.
+-Discounts, coupons, vouchers, donations and promotions cannot be combined, cannot be redeemed as cash, or redeemed to pay for missed appointment or late cancellation charges.

 -Birthday: Receive $10 off any service the month of your birthday.
 Didn’t receive a birthday discount notice…just present government issued ID to receive discount.